samithe7/first-app/dhakanow.md

 .
 Introduction

-Our privacy policy will help you understand what information we collect at DhakaNow, how DhakaNow uses it, .
+Our privacy policy will help you understand what information we collect at DN, how DN uses it, .
 .